SAP-samples/partner-reference-application/Tutorials/42c-Multi-Tenancy-Features-API-Service.md

 ## Deploy the Application

 Update your application in the provider subaccount.
-For detailed instructions, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).
+For detailed instructions, refer to [Deploy Your SAP BTP Multi-Tenant Application](./24-Multi-Tenancy-Deployment.md).

 You have now successfully deployed the application to the provider subaccount and you're ready to access the API service.